jrkerns/pylinac/docs/source/topics/gamma.rst

     \\ \vdots & \ddots & \vdots \\ c_{n}(v_{1}) - c_{n}(v_{k+1}) & \vdots & c_{n}(v_{k}) - c_{n}(v_{k+1}) \end{Bmatrix}

 Also, as stated in the paper, the projection of the point onto the simplex may not be within the bounds of the simplex support.
-In the case, for 1D, we can simply take the minimum distance to the closest vertex.
+In the 1D case, we can simply take the minimum distance to the closest vertex.

 Logic
 ~~~~~

 #.
-The reference and evaluation distributions are normalized both by the maximum reference value * the dose to agreement parameter.
+The reference and evaluation distributions are both normalized by the maximum reference value * the dose to agreement parameter.
 #.
 For each evaluation point :math:`p`:

    #.
 The vertices of each simplex are found.
 In the 1D scenario these will always be line segments defined by 2 points.
 All the points that are within and just beyond